How Metabase billing works

 Paying up front for a year will save you 10%.
 So, again let’s use the Starter plan as an example.
 With annual billing, you will:

-To repeat: the upfront annual payment, as well as each additional annual user payment, is non-refundable.
+The upfront annual payment, as well as each additional annual user payment and monthly/quarterly true-up payments, are non-refundable.
 We offer this discounted rate as way to encourage long-term investment in Metabase, which helps us hire more people, improve the product and customer experience, and support the open source project.
 If you’re not ready to commit, no worries; stick with monthly billing.

 When you should choose annual billing